-Any unit of general local government that is part of an urban county will continue to be included in the urban county for that county's qualification period, even if it is designated a central city of a metropolitan area or its population surpasses 50,000 during that period.
-Such an included unit of general local government cannot become eligible for a separate entitlement grant as a metropolitan city while participating as a part of an urban county.
+Any unit of general local government that is part of an urban county will continue to be included in the urban county for that county's qualification period, even if it meets the criteria to be considered a "metropolitan city" during that period.
+Such an included unit of general local government cannot become eligible for a separate entitlement grant as a metropolitan city while participating as a part of an urban county (see Section VIII, paragraph E).